China to overtake US as largest global economy by 2028 — report | DW | 26.12.2020

 "We now expect this to happen in 2028, five years sooner than in the previous edition of the WELT," referring to the think tank’s World Economic League Table, which measures countries’ economic performance.

-The quickened pace has been attributed to the difference in Beijing and Washington’s response to the coronavirus pandemic and the recovery that followed.
-The report hailed China’s "skillful management of the pandemic", where an early lockdown kept the numbers under control.
+The quickened pace has been attributed to the difference between Beijing and Washington's response to the coronavirus pandemic and the recovery that followed.
+The report hailed China's "skillful management of the pandemic," where an early lockdown kept the numbers under control.

 The report added that the US would also see a strong post-pandemic rebound in the coming year, but its growth would slow down to 1.9% and 1.6% over the years that follow.